This is the featured image of the How to Create a Dynamic Hi-Hat Sequence blog article.

 Hi-Hat is an inevitable part of almost any drum section, either of live drums or software drum machines.
 When it comes to drum samples, using one hi-hat with the same dynamic characteristics could result in a dull and lifeless sequence.
 We can learn a lot by listening to how a live drummer plays his hi-hat sequence and striving to mimic those changes in velocity, groove, and many other aspects to create something interesting.
-In this tutorial, we will show you how to create a dynamic hi-hat sequence.
+This tutorial will show you how to create a dynamic hi-hat sequence.

-As usual, we have prepared a short sequence in our SoundBridge: DAW with most of the elements of the full mix, but without the hi-hat.
-Let’s listen to it.
+As usual, we have prepared a short sequence in our SoundBridge: DAW with most of the elements of the whole mix but without the hi-hat.
+Let's listen to it.

 This is a picture of my mix before creating the hi-hat sequence.